Experimental Bounds on Deformed Muon Lifetime Dilation: Introduction

-To place bounds on the modified time dilation effect and identify better ways to analyze this scenario with higher sensitivity, we examine one of the few cases where the dilated lifetime of a fundamental particle is reported with a specific energy: the $g-2$ experiment performed at the Muon Storage Ring at CERN in \cite{Bailey:1977de,CERN-Mainz-Daresbury:1978ccd}.
+To place bounds on the modified time dilation effect and identify better ways to analyze this scenario with higher sensitivity, we examine one of the few cases for which the dilated lifetime of a fundamental particle is reported with a specific energy: the $g-2$ experiment performed at the Muon Storage Ring at CERN in \cite{Bailey:1977de,CERN-Mainz-Daresbury:1978ccd}.
 This paper represents the first instance of analyzing a boosted lifetime report from the perspective of a deformation of Lorentz symmetry by Planck scale effects, incorporating such a generic range of corrections.

+Since not much data is available for the direct comparison of lifetime measurements with time dilation predictions, we consider another, more indirect, observable, which is the muon flux on Earth generated by the interaction of cosmic rays with the atmosphere.
+We find and quantify the change of the muon flux influenced by modified time-dilations due to Planck scale MDRs.

 This paper is organized as follows.
-In section \ref{sec:time}, we describe how the deformed time dilation is computed in an effective spacetime.
-In section \ref{sec:bounds}, we analyze the data from CERN to set bounds on the deformed time dilation.
+In Section \ref{sec:time}, we describe how the deformed time dilation is computed in an effective spacetime.
+In section \ref{sec:bounds}, we analyze the data from CERN to set bounds on the deformed time dilation, and in section \ref{sec:LIVEarth} we investigate the impact of dilated muon lifetimes on the muon spectrum generated by cosmic rays interacting with the Earth's atmosphere.
 In section \ref{sec:discussion} we discuss our results.
-We use units in which $\hbar=c=1$.
+Throughout this article, we use units in which $\hbar=c=1$.